emeks-studio/antd-custom-theme-generator/README.md

 1. Create your own custom theme with the variables that you want to override, in a file called `./custom-theme.less`.

-2. Run this command to obtain a `css` file with your custom plugin:
+2. Run this command to obtain a `css` file with your custom theme:

     - Option A: Without installing this plugin
       ```sh
-      $ npx @emeks/antd-custom-theme-generator generate-antd-custom-theme
+      $ npx @emeks/antd-custom-theme-generator generate-theme

       output > ./custom-theme.css
       ```